coding-blocks/lab.codingblocks.com/_ideas/gitter_client.md

 open source organizations, hence this will come handy.

 Gitter provides access to it's API.
-See the documentation at: https://developer.gitter.im/docs/ Currently Gitter provides it free of cost and doesnot seem to have limitations.
+See the documentation at: https://developer.gitter.im/docs/ Currently Gitter provides it free of cost and does not seem to have limitations.
 Note: The api is in beta state.

 ## Roadmap